newatoms/beta/_private/customers/stby/pitches/service-design-in-mothers-love.md

-# love and service design
+# Love and service design

 ## Goal